biomedical-cybernetics/projection-separability-indices/README.md

 ## Description

-Here we propose a novel rationale named Projection Separability (PS), specifically designed to assess group separability of data samples in a geometrical space of dimensionality reduction analyses based on embedding algorithms.
+Here, we propose a novel rationale named Projection Separability (PS), specifically designed to assess group separability of data samples in a geometrical space of dimensionality reduction analyses based on embedding algorithms.
 Our PS rationale states that any statistical separability measure - for instance, the ones commonly used to measure the performance of a binary classification model - can be used for evaluating the group separability of dimension reduction results based on the geometrical projection of the samples (points) of two different groups on the line that connects their centroids, and then repeating this procedure for all pairs of groups for which a separability evaluation is desired.

 ### Validity indices